 Chef Jonathan Waxman recommends using the best-possible artisanal pasta for this dish, and he adds that it's very important not to overcook it.

-2 medium cloves garlic, crushed, peeled, and finely minced
+- 2 cloves garlic, crushed, peeled, and finely minced

 - 1⁄2 medium vidalia or other sweet onion, peeled and finely chopped

 - Sea salt and freshly ground black pepper

 - 2 lb. assorted fresh wild mushrooms, such as chanterelles and porcini, washed, trimmed, and cut into large pieces